 In 1994, the German GEO magazine published a representative survey: “What keeps us healthy, what harms our health?
-Where are the dangers?
-Most of the answers to these questions surprised at the time and have remained remarkable to this day.
+Where are the dangers?”
+Most of the answers to these questions surprised at the time and remain remarkable to this day.

-In the survey, the population chose the dangers they believed could be harmful to our health.
-They listed them in descending order: Toxic waste, asbestos, side effects of strong medicines, car exhaust fumes, drinking water pollution, AIDS and nuclear power plants.
+In the survey, the population chose the dangers that they believed could harm our health.
+They listed them in descending order: Toxic waste, asbestos, side effects of powerful drugs, car exhaust, drinking water contamination, AIDS and nuclear power plants.

-Experts from science and technology assessed the risks differently and still do today.
-For them, the tar and nicotine vapour from cigarettes represents the greatest health risk at 81 percent.
-71 percent stated that people do not get enough exercise.
-58 percent pointed out that alcohol is a poison.
-At 42 percent, “fat” and overweight are far more dangerous than asbestos, toxic waste or the dangers of nuclear energy.
+Experts from science and technology assessed the risks and still do.
+For them, tar and nicotine fumes from cigarettes pose the greatest health risk at 81 percent.
+71 percent said that people do not get enough exercise.
+58 percent recalled that alcohol is poison.
+At 42 percent, “fat” and obesity seem to be far more dangerous than asbestos, toxic waste, or the dangers of nuclear energy.

 It seems difficult to agree on “health risks”.
 Do we at least know what makes us healthy?

 Karin Felix could help us answer the question.
 She wrote a bestseller called “Fitness and Health” a long time ago.
 Here’s how it reads in the credits: